How to lose your developers - Mindmap around software development, what not to do to lose developers

 - Lack of confidence with the team

-Longer feedback circles can also lead to the feature or bug to be reworked and change too may time, as the cycle is long, often it is difficult to keep track of all the changes and make decisions.
+Longer feedback circles can also lead to the feature or bug to be reworked and change too may times, as the cycle is long, often it is difficult to keep track of all the changes and make decisions.
+Gerard Meszaros in his book also quotes project managers as being one of the root causes for such behavior:

 Tackling the engineering culture